smplman/dk63/README.md

 1. Hookup SWCLK, SWDIO, and Ground using the testpoints outlined below
     * Inset image here
 2. Using the ground point hold the boot pin to ground while turning on the power

+## Firware Flash
+1. Download the USB MCU ISP [tool](http://www.sonix.com.tw/files/1/8226BAA772296B66E050007F010014EB)
+2. Open the program and click load file.
+3. Select SN32F4xB and then the firmware file.
+4. The VID should alread be `0C45` and enter `766B` for the PID.
+5. Click Start
+6. Profit!

 ## Tools